Harry Schachter: Education and career

 At the University of Toronto, Schachter completed his BA in Physiology and Biochemistry in 1955, his MD in 1959, and his PhD in Biochemistry (Gordon Dixon, supervisor) in 1964.
-Upon completion of his PhD he was appointed an assistant professor in the Department of Biochemistry.
+After completing his PhD, he was appointed an assistant professor in the Department of Biochemistry.
 He did his post-doctoral work in glycobiology with Saul Roseman at Johns Hopkins University from 1966 to 1968.
-He returned to the University of Toronto in 1968, where he established his lab in the Department of Biochemistry.
+He returned to the University of Toronto in 1968, where he established his laboratory in the Department of Biochemistry.

 In 1976, Schachter took a position in the Division of Biochemistry Research at the Hospital for Sick Children, which he headed for 13 years.
-From 1984 to 1989 he also chaired the Department of Biochemistry at the University of Toronto.
+From 1984 to 1989, he was chairman of the Department of Biochemistry at the University of Toronto.

 His contributions to the field of carbohydrate biochemistry include the discovery and characterization of 12 glycosyltransferases involved in the synthesis of N- and O-linked glycans, thereby defining processes crucial for the formation of branched oligosaccharides on glycoproteins that include cell surface receptors and secreted proteins.
 Schachter also helped characterize the first Carbohydrate-Deficient Glycoprotein Syndrome (CDG-IIa; now known as Congenital Disorders of Glycosylation).
 He helped show that GnTII null mice are excellent models for human CDG-IIa.
 Other work on mice involving null mutations in GnTI, GnTII and GnTIII established the importance of N-glycans in metazoan development.
-Additionally, Schachter explored the biological functions of complex carbohydrates in Drosophila brain development that demonstrated a tissue-specific role in the regulation of insulin signaling and life span.
+Additionally, Schachter explored the biological functions of complex carbohydrates in Drosophila brain development that demonstrated a tissue-specific role in the regulation of insulin signalling and life span.
 His translational/clinical work also included enzymatic discoveries in the complex muscle-eye-brain diseases (e.g. congenital muscular dystrophy) associated with defective O-glycosylation.
-He has published over 160 scientific papers, reviews, and commentaries.
+He published over 160 scientific papers, reviews, and commentaries.

-Schachter served as post doc supervisor and mentor to scientists in his lab, and collaborated with these and other scientists in Canada, Europe, Japan and the USA.
-Collaborators include David Williams, Inka Brockhausen, Clifford Lingwood, Mohan Sarkar, Pamela Stanley, Noam Harpaz, Louis Siminovitch, Jeremy Carver, Hudson Freeze, Jaak Jaeken, Jamey Marth, Hans Vliegenthart, Vernon Reinhold, Reinhart Reithmeier, Kevin Campbell, Gabrielle Boulianne, Jenny Tan, Andrew Spence, Folkert Reck, Jiri Vajsar, Saroja Narasimhan, Bob (RK) Murray, GD Longmore, Jenny Chan, and Brad Bendiak.
+Schachter served as post-doctoral supervisor and mentor to scientists in his laboratory, and collaborated with these and other scientists in Canada, Europe, Japan, Australia and the United States.
+Collaborators included David Williams, Inka Brockhausen, Clifford Lingwood, Mohan Sarkar, Pamela Stanley, Noam Harpaz, Louis Siminovitch, Jeremy Carver, Hudson Freeze, Jaak Jaeken, Jamey Marth, Hans Vliegenthart, Vernon Reinhold, Reinhart Reithmeier, Kevin Campbell, Gabrielle Boulianne, Paul Gleeson, Richard Simpson, Jenny Tan, Andrew Spence, Folkert Reck, Jiri Vajsar, Saroja Narasimhan, Bob (RK) Murray, GD Longmore, Jenny Chan, and Brad Bendiak.

+Death

+Schachter died in Toronto on 17 April 2024, at the age of 91.